ROME – A GLOBAL EMPIRE

 ‘Germans’ is a collective term for various different tribes with similar characteristics.
 There had never been one united Germanic people.
 Those who lived within the confines of the Empire were romanized within just a few decades, those outside the border maintained their traditional lifestyle stone buildings, roads and aqueducts for the transportation of water, monetary economy and writing remained foreign to them.

 The majority of the population lived in small villages or on individual farms.
-They were free farmers and looked after their families, servants and slaves in a self-sufficient manner by cultivating crops and raising lifestock.
+They were free farmers and looked after their families, servants and slaves in a self-sufficient manner by cultivating crops and raising livestock.
 The women were responsible for the tedious preparation of food and had an outstanding command of textile techniques.

 The typical farm building was a long rectangular hall-type house in which men and animals – separated – lived under one roof.
 The walls were made of interwoven material filled in with clay.
 Large posts carried the skeleton of the roof which was covered by straw and reed.
 An open fire pit was the centre of the house and served cooking and heating purposes.
 Due to the necessity of running water and the danger of fires, mills and smithies were usually located a little away from farms.